omidabed/Omid-s-wbsite/content/authors/admin/_index.md

 # - Researchers
 # - Visitors
 ---
-I'm  a graduate Student at the university of Tehran.
-My research interest are nanophotonics and artificial neural networks.
-I'm experienced in multiphysics simulations.
-Currently, I'm trying to design more efficinet and more precise optical devices with the help of novel optimization methods (e.g, deep learning).
-In a bigger picture, I dream about using artificial intelligence to make better devices in every aspect.
+Hi 👋!
+I'm Omid
+I'm a graduate Student at the [university of Tehran](https://en.wikipedia.org/wiki/University_of_Tehran).
+I'm interested in the intersection of electromagnetic devices (like RADARs and LIDARs) and artificial intelligence.
+I'm also experienced in Multiphysics simulations scientific programming.